The sandwich bar has seen a resurgence in recent times, with the humble butty now also joined by fancier offerings such as baguettes and ciabattas.

 There are many risks and perils, the financial fallout from which might easily ruin your business – together with all the hard work and investment in time and energy that probably went into building it up.

 Some of those threats might be to the physical assets of your business, making repair or replacement in the event of loss or damage a severe strain on your finances.
-But the threats might also come from the more insidious possibilities of claims made against you and your business from customers or members of the public who have suffered an injury or had their property damaged or from members of staff who may have been injured or have sustained an illness or other medical condition whilst on the job.
+But the threats might also come from claims made against you from customers who have suffered an injury or had their property damaged, or from members of staff who may have been injured or suffered a medical condition whilst on the job.

 Why choose constructaquote.com for these insurance needs?

-- If you need Employers’ Liability insurance, rest assured that our policies give you a generous £10 million of cover as standard.
+- If you need employers’ liability insurance, our policies give you a generous £10 million of cover as standard